tyiannak/deep_audio_features/README.md

 # deep_audio_features: training an using CNNs on audio classification tasks
 ## 1 About
 `deep_audio_features` is a Python library for training Convolutional Neural Netowrks as audio classifiers.
-The library provides a wrappers to pytorch for training CNNs on audio classification tasks, and using the CNNs as feature extractors.
+The library provides wrappers to pytorch for training CNNs on audio classification tasks, and using the CNNs as feature extractors.

 ## 2 Installation